 About Pinot Grigio

-It is normally distinguished by its greyish-blue colour, accounting for its original name Gris [meaning grey in French] but the grapes can have a brownish pink to black and even white appearance.
-It is also the grape that is favoured for making ‘Orange Wine’ [wine left to mature longer on the grape skins to much beyond the colour of rose. [see our future article on ‘the different styles of white wine’]
+The grape is normally distinguished by its greyish-blue colour, accounting for its original name Gris [meaning grey in French] but the grapes can have a brownish pink to black and even white appearance.
+It is also the grape that is favoured for making ‘Orange Wine’ [wine left to mature longer on the grape skins to much beyond the colour of rose.
+However I feel that the pronunciation of the term ‘Grigio’ has maybe as much to do with its fashionable rise to stardom than just the wine itself, very Italian and therefore perceived as ‘very stylish’.

 "Viticulture was first introduced into the Italian island of Sicily around 800 BC"